OpenRiak/riak_kv/docs/NextGenReplGuide.md

 - Keep;
 - Immediate.

-When running replication, it is recommended to change from the default setting, and use to the delete mode of `keep`.
-Using an alternative delete mode, is tested, but there will be a significantly increased probability of false-negative reconciliation events, that may consume resource on the cluster.
+When running replication, it is recommended to change from the default setting and use to the delete mode of `keep`.
+Using an alternative delete mode is tested, but there will be a significantly increased probability of false-negative reconciliation events that may consume resource on the cluster.

 ### Configure real-time replication